-Note 2 - Federal Work-Study Programs has expenditures in excess of the award amount.
-This is due to administrative fees in the amount of \$5,311.
+Note 2 - Federal Work-Study Programs ans Supplemental Education Opportunity Grant both have expenditures in excess of the award amount.
+This is due to administrative fees in the amount of \$5,238 for Federal Work-Study and \$3,438 for SEOG.
 Administrative fees are allowed to be charged to the grant and are reimbursed by the federal government and are therefore included in the above expenditures.

 Note 3 - Federal Work-Study and Supplemental Education Opportunity Grant both have expenditures in excess of the award amount.
 Both grants had matching requirements met by the College.
-Work-Study had \$27,612 matched by the College.
-SEOG had \$14,434 matched by the College.
+Work-Study had \$26,192 matched by the College.
+SEOG had \$17,188 matched by the College.
 As required, neither of these non-federal dollars are included in the expenditures shown above.